-- 3.2.3 In some circumstances further technical evidence will be required in support of a compliance submission.
-Requests for further information will be limited to the following areas:
+- 4.2.3 In some circumstances further technical evidence will be required in support of a compliance submission.
+Further information will be limited to:

 - i.
-Highways and Access;
+Highways and Access Requirements;

 - ii.
-Flood Risk;
+Flood Risk Assessment;

 - iii.
-Ecology;
+Ecological Assessment;

 - iv.
-Heritage Impact; and

-- v.
-Ground Contamination.
+Ground Contamination Assessment

-- 3.2.4 Information on the circumstances of when further assessments will be required and how to undertake them is included in the Design Code which forms a part of this LDO.
+- 4.2.4 Information on the circumstances further assessments will be required and how to undertake them is included in the Technical Informative which forms a part of this LDO.

-4 Statement of Reasons
+5 Statement of Reasons

-4.1 Purpose of the LDO
+5.1 Purpose of the LDO

-4.1.1 The purpose of creating this LDO is to enable the development of small-scale office, research and light industrial floor space in Somerset West and Taunton.
-This LDO provides a delivery mechanism to enable small scale business units which cater for the needs entrepreneurs to develop new or expanded workspace without having to apply for full planning permission.
+5.1.1 The purpose of creating this LDO is to enable the development of small-scale light industrial floor space in Somerset West and Taunton.
+This LDO provides a delivery mechanism to enable small scale businesse units which cater for the needs entrepreneurs to develop new or expanded workspace without having to apply for full planning permission.

-4.2 Justification for Creating the LDO
+5.2 Justification for Creating the LDO

-- 4.2.1 The SWT Employment, Retail and Leisure Study undertaken in 2018 highlights economic trends which this LDO either seeks to help address as an intervention or has regard to as an associated economic trend.
+- 5.2.1 The SWT Employment, Retail and Leisure Study undertaken in 2018 highlights economic trends which this LDO either seeks to help address as an intervention or has regard to as associated economic trend.
 These can be summarised as: - Existing demand for industrial space across Somerset West and Taunton is typically for micro business and small and medium enterprise (SMEs). - There is a high, viable, deliverable and unmet demand for freehold light industrial units.
 Specifically, this is for smaller flexible units which could be used across the B1 use class, although highest demand would be expected for B1(c) use. - The supply of freehold business units is often undersupplied across Somerset West and Taunton.
-This is especially the case where employment sites have been promoted alongside housing sites. - It is recognised that potential owners of freehold plots rarely engage in the plan making process, however, have the need to react dynamically to changes in the market. - 4.2.2 The objective of this LDO is therefore to provide a route for permitted development for small scale (B1) business units to provide a speed and certainty to business start-ups and SMEs looking to expand their existing operations outside of Somerset West and Taunton's existing key settlements.
+This is especially the case where employment sites have been promoted alongside housing sites. - It is recognised that potential owners of freehold plots rarely engage in the plan making process, however, have the need to react dynamically to changes in the market. - 5.2.2 The objective of this LDO is therefore to provide a route for permitted development for small scale (B1) business units to provide a speed and certainty to business start ups and SMEs looking to expand their existing operations outside of Somerset West and Taunton's existing key settlements.

-4.3 National and Regional Strategies
+5.3 National and Regional Strategies